crystalct/Ps3_Sqlite/README.md

 Other sources are from Movian (https://github.com/andoma/movian), a big thanks to Movian Team!!!

-Usage
+Usage:

 make lib

-  To make lib file
+ -- To make lib file

 make install

-  To make libs file and install into $PORTLIBS
+ -- To make libs file and install into $PORTLIBS

 make

-  To make example
+ -- To make example